Alter Militärfriedhof Pradl

 Worth knowing

-The significance of the military had changed since the time of Maria Theresa.
-The military had become a social factor that increased in importance.
+However, the military was more than just war machinery.
+Since the 18th century, the army had become a social factor.
+The ever-growing armies needed more personnel than ever before.
 Military service opened up career opportunities for subjects.
-The reputation and importance of soldiers and officers among the population was very different to today, where military service is perceived by the majority of people as a burdensome duty.
-Fulfilling one's patriotic duty in the field was seen as the fulfilment of honour, especially among the minor nobility and the upper middle classes.
-In the course of the 18th century, young lads from rural areas who fell through the cracks as a result of the law of inheritance, which provided for peasant estates to be passed on undivided, were able to make a career for themselves and earn social prestige.
+The reputation and importance of soldiers and officers among the population was very different to today, where military service is perceived by the majority of people as a chore.
+Fulfilling one's patriotic duty in the field was considered an honourable duty, especially among the minor nobility and the upper middle classes.
+Young lads from rural areas, who fell through the cracks as a result of the law of inheritance, which stipulated that farm estates should be passed on undivided, were able to make a career and gain prestige within society.
+In the 19th century, it was possible to fight your way into the lower nobility on the battlefields.
+Anyone taking a walk through the old Pradler military cemetery will not only discover artistically designed graves, but also formulations that have changed over time for the long romanticised "Heldentodfür Gott, Kaiser und Vaterland.

 1796 - 1866: Vom Herzen Jesu bis Königgrätz